 Other platforms like Instagram and Snapchat appeal to a younger audience.
 Not everyone is opinionated enough to have a Twitter account.
 And not everyone needs to form professional connections on LinkedIn.
 YouTube and Whatsapp are equally popular but their purpose is entirely different to that of Facebook.

-You can see the popularity of different social media platforms as of October 2018, from this graph plucked from Statista.
+You can see the popularity of different social media platforms as of 2019, by this graph from Smart Insights.

 Facebook, very clearly and expectedly, takes the crown.

 Here’s how Facebook is being logged into people’s lives and affecting them:

 - 1.47 billion people log into Facebook daily.

 - 66% of monthly users use it daily.

 - 200 million people are part of meaningful Facebook groups that add value to their online experience.

 - Facebook acts as a great portal of discovery with 78% of American consumers finding new stuff to buy through the platform.

 - 150 million people are using Facebook stories.